coderxio/sagerx/README.md

 - PgAdmin is hosted on `localhost:8002` or `0.0.0.0:8002`
   - Username/password = `sagerx` / `sagerx`

-### Using DBT
+### Using dbt

-On `docker-compose up` a DBT container will be created to be used for cli commands.
+On `docker-compose up` a dbt container will be created to be used for cli commands.
 To enter commands run `docker exec -it dbt /bin/bash`.
-This will place you into a bash session in the DBT container.
-Then you can run DBT commands as you normally would.
+This will place you into a bash session in the dbt container.
+Then you can run dbt commands as you normally would.

-To serve DBT documentation locally, enter the commands in the DBT container `dbt docs generate` then `dbt docs serve`.
+To serve dbt documentation locally, enter the commands in the dbt container `dbt docs generate` then `dbt docs serve`.
 They should generate on `http://localhost:8080`

 ### Troubleshooting